Why Animal Survival?

 People often don’t understand what drives me at work.
+The first human drive is animal survival.
 I can spend countless hours writing articles or working on my newsletter Newsletter on LinkedIn - I am thrilled to announce the launch of my new newsletter on LinkedIn, Marino Composer's Corner!
 In this exciting publication, I will delve into the fascinating realm of music, soundtracks, and audio in general.
 Join me on this journey as we uncover the artistry behind creating immersive and emotionally captivating experiences through music.
 In the… .
 I might also be active on Twitter, connecting with potential clients, business partners, and engaging with interesting people.
 I frequently attend in-person networking meetings and events.
 A common comment I hear is, “Do you ever sleep?”
 The reason for my drive is simple: I’m having a blast!

 In Daniel H. Pink’s book Drive: The Surprising Truth About What Motivates Us, he explains that my work situation is not unique.